spacewalk01/covid19-detection-with-chest-xray/README.md

 - Viral pneumonia is an infection of your lungs caused by a virus.
 The most common cause is the flu, but you can also get viral pneumonia from the common cold and other viruses.

-Dataset from COVID-19 Radiography can be downloaded from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
+COVID-19 Radiography Dataset can be downloaded from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
 - Download and put it in the project folder.